isomerpages/govtech-im8/_control-catalog/Cybersecurity/Infrastructure Security.md

 ### Control Recommendations

 Consider defensive registration of domain names with typographical variants of the system&#39;s primary domain name.
-The Whole of Government Domain Name Server (DNS) portal on the IT Service Management (ITSM) portal automatically includes the second and third level domain names.

 ### Risk Statement

-Malicious use of domain names similar to actual Government domain names increases the risk of phishing and spoofing.
+Malicious use of domain names similar to actual organisation domain names increases the risk of phishing and spoofing.

 ## IS-14: Singapore SMS Sender ID Registry Registration